-Friction and Wear Behaviour of Plasma Sprayed Fly Ash Added Red Mud Coatings wear behaviour of pure red mud.
-Plasma sprayed coatings composed of red mud and varying percentage of fly ash were considered for the wear behavior study.
-Plasma spraying technique was used with varying levels of energy for the purpose of spraying.
-The different levels of operating power maintained were 6, 9, 12 and 15 kW.
-Investigations of the coatings focused on the basis of some tribological properties like sliding wear behaviour, wear morphology, wear mechanism and frictional force.
-Experimental investigations also include the effect of varying percentage of fly ash on dry sliding wear behaviour of pure red mud.
-Fly ash with 10, disc wear test machine.
-The wear test was performed for sliding distance up to 942 m with track diameter of 100 mm and at sliding speed of 100 rpm (0.523 m/s); applying normal load of 10 N for a maximum duration of 30 minutes.
-The plots pertaining to the variation of wear
+Friction and Wear Behaviour of Plasma Sprayed Fly Ash Added Red Mud Coatings

-6 Abstract: The present investigation aims at evaluating the effect of fly ash addition on sliding wear resistance being visible with the addition of fly ash due to increase in bond strength and 20 dense film at interface.
-Wear rate decreases with operating power up 12 kW thereafter
+6 Abstract: The present investigation aims at evaluating the effect of fly ash addition on sliding 7 wear behaviour of pure red mud.
+Plasma sprayed coatings composed of red mud and varying 8 percentage of fly ash were considered for the wear behavior study.
+Plasma spraying technique 9 was used with varying levels of power namely 6, 9, 12 and 15 kW.
+Investigations of the coatings focused on tribological properties like sliding wear behaviour, wear morphology, 10 11 wear mechanism and frictional force.
+Experimental investigations also include the effect of 12 varying percentage of fly ash on dry sliding wear behaviour of pure red mud.
+Fly ash with 10, 13 20 and 50 % by weight was mixed with red mud and sliding wear test performed using pin on 14 disc wear test machine.
+The wear test was performed for sliding distance up to 942 m with 15 track diameter of 100 mm and at sliding speed of 100 rpm (0.523 m/s); applying normal load 16 of 10 N for a maximum duration of 30 minutes.
+The variation of wear rate and frictional force 17 with that of sliding distance and time has been presented.
+Significant wear resistance was 18 visible with the addition of fly ash due to increase in bond strength and dense film at the 19 interface.
+Wear rate decreases with operating power up 12 kW thereafter declines initiating 20 other dominating parameters.